Magnifying Glass: Where to Buy, What to Look For, and What to Avoid

 CVS

-The vision care section usually has one or two handheld models and occasionally a desk unit with built-in illumination.
-Selection is limited, but CVS is convenient for a same-day purchase when you need a basic reader in a pinch.
+The vision care section at CVS usually carries one or two portable models and occasionally a desk unit with built-in illumination.
+Selection is limited, but CVS works for a same-day purchase when you need a basic reader quickly.

 Walgreens